Cloud303/wafr-remediations/docs/SOPs/incident-management-and-planning.md

 ## Overview

-This Standard Operating Procedure (SOP) provides guidance on establishing and maintaining an effective incident management program for cloud workloads.
-The intended audience includes security teams, incident responders, cloud administrators, and application teams responsible for responding to and recovering from security incidents.
+This Standard Operating Procedure (SOP) provides guidance for establishing and maintaining an effective incident management and planning program.
+The intended audience includes security teams, incident responders, and IT operations personnel responsible for responding to and managing security incidents.

-The SOP covers key aspects of incident management including identifying key personnel and resources, developing incident response plans, and regularly assessing security controls.
-Following these procedures helps ensure consistent and effective response to security incidents while minimizing business impact.
+The purpose of this SOP is to ensure the organization has proper processes, personnel, and tools in place to effectively detect, respond to, and recover from security incidents.
+This includes identifying key roles and responsibilities, developing incident response plans and playbooks, and regularly validating security controls.

-## Identify Key Personnel and External Resources
+## Identify key personnel and external resources

 ### Overview
 Having clearly defined roles and responsibilities is critical for effective incident response.
-This section outlines how to identify and document key personnel and external resources needed during security incidents.
+The organization must identify and document key personnel, both internal and external, who will be involved in responding to security incidents.

 ### Key Personnel Roles

-The following key roles should be identified and documented:
+The following key roles should be defined:

 - **Incident Manager**: Has overall authority during incident response
 - **Incident Responders**: Responsible for investigation and remediation activities
 - **Communications Lead**: Handles internal and external communications
-- **Subject Matter Experts**: Provide expertise on impacted systems and applications
+- **Subject Matter Experts**: Provide expertise on specific systems/applications

 For each role:
-- Document primary and backup contacts with multiple contact methods
+- Document primary and backup personnel
+- Include multiple contact methods (phone, email, etc)
-- Define clear responsibilities and authority levels
+- Define responsibilities and authority levels
-- Establish escalation paths when personnel are unavailable
+- Establish escalation paths
-- Review and update contact information regularly

 ### External Resources

-Identify and document external parties that may be needed:
+Identify and document external parties that may need to be engaged:

-- AWS Support contacts and support plan details
+- AWS Support contacts and account team
-- Third-party security vendors and consultants
+- Managed security service providers
 - Legal counsel
 - PR/Communications firms
 - Law enforcement contacts
-- Regulatory bodies that need to be notified
+- Industry regulators
+- Forensics specialists

 Maintain updated contact information and engagement procedures for all external resources.

-### Implementation Steps
+### Implementation Guidance

-1. Create and maintain contact lists with:
+1. Create and maintain a contact roster with all key personnel and external resources
-   - Names and roles
-   - Multiple contact methods (phone, email, etc)
-   - Escalation procedures
-   - Response time expectations

-2. Document engagement procedures for external resources:
-   - Support contract details
-   - SLAs and response times
-   - Methods for engaging support
-   - Required information for support requests
+2. Document roles, responsibilities and authority levels

-3. Regularly review and update:
+3. Establish on-call schedules and escalation procedures
-   - Contact information accuracy
+4. Regularly validate contact information accuracy
-   - Role assignments
-   - External resource contracts/agreements
-   - Notification requirements
+5. Conduct periodic training on roles and responsibilities
+6. Include external resource engagement procedures in incident response plans

-4. Consider using AWS Systems Manager Incident Manager to:
+7. Consider using AWS Systems Manager Incident Manager to manage contacts and escalations
-   - Manage contacts and on-call schedules
-   - Define response plans
-   - Create escalation paths
-   - Track incidents

-## Develop Incident Management Plans
+## Develop incident management plans

 ### Overview
-A comprehensive incident management plan provides the foundation for responding to and recovering from security incidents.
-The plan should document processes, procedures and playbooks for handling different types of incidents.
+Incident management plans provide the foundation and framework for responding to security incidents.
+Plans should document response procedures, communication protocols, and decision-making authority.

 ### Plan Components

-The incident management plan should include:

-1. Incident Response Team Overview
+Key components to include:

-   - Team structure and organization
+- Incident classification and severity definitions
 - Roles and responsibilities
-   - Training requirements
-   - Communication procedures

-2. Incident Classification Framework
-   - Severity levels and definitions
-   - Impact assessment criteria
-   - Prioritization guidelines
-   - Escalation thresholds

-3. Response Procedures
-   - Initial assessment and triage
-   - Investigation processes
-   - Containment strategies
-   - Eradication procedures
-   - Recovery steps
-   - Post-incident activities

-4. Communication Plans
-   - Internal notification procedures
-   - External communication guidelines
-   - Stakeholder management
-   - Status reporting requirements

-5. Documentation Requirements
-   - Incident logging procedures
-   - Evidence handling guidelines
-   - Chain of custody processes
-   - Post-incident reporting

-### Implementation Steps

-1. Document incident response procedures:
-   - Create detailed playbooks for common scenarios
-   - Define clear roles and responsibilities
-   - Establish communication protocols
-   - Set documentation standards

-2. Test and validate plans through:
-   - Tabletop exercises
-   - Simulated incidents
-   - After-action reviews
-   - Plan updates based on lessons learned

-3. Maintain and update plans:
-   - Regular review cycles
-   - Incorporation of lessons learned
-   - Updates for new threats/risks
-   - Testing of changes

-4. Train personnel on plans:
-   - Initial training for new team members
-   - Regular refresher training
-   - Scenario-based exercises
-   - Documentation of training

-## Regularly Assess Security Properties of the Pipelines
+- Communication and escalation procedures
+- Response procedures and playbooks
+- Documentation requirements
+- Post-incident review process

+### Plan Development

+When developing plans:

+1. Base on industry frameworks (NIST, ISO, etc)
+2. Align with business requirements and risk tolerance
+3. Consider regulatory requirements
+4. Document clear decision-making authority
+5. Define communication protocols
+6. Include specific response procedures
+7. Establish documentation standards
+8. Define metrics and success criteria

+### Implementation Guidance

+1. Document baseline incident response plan
+2. Develop specific playbooks for common scenarios
+3. Define severity levels and response requirements
+4. Establish communication templates and procedures
+5. Create documentation standards and forms
+6. Define post-incident review process
+7. Regularly review and update plans
+8. Train personnel on plan execution
+9. Exercise plans through tabletop drills

+## Regularly assess security properties of the pipelines

 ### Overview
-The security of deployment pipelines is critical for maintaining the integrity of applications and infrastructure.
-Regular assessment helps identify vulnerabilities and ensures controls remain effective.
+The security of CI/CD pipelines is critical since they are used to build and deploy applications.
+Regular assessment helps ensure pipeline security controls remain effective.

 ### Key Assessment Areas

-1. Access Controls
-   - IAM roles and permissions
+- Access controls and permissions
-   - Secrets management
+- Secret management
-   - Authentication mechanisms
-   - Authorization policies

-2. Pipeline Configuration
-   - Build environments
-   - Testing frameworks
+- Infrastructure security
+- Code scanning and testing
-   - Deployment processes
+- Deployment controls
+- Monitoring and logging
 - Change management

-3. Security Controls
-   - Code scanning
-   - Vulnerability testing
-   - Compliance checks
-   - Audit logging
+### Assessment Activities

+1. Review pipeline configurations and settings
+2. Validate access controls and permissions
+3. Test security scanning effectiveness
+4. Verify secret management practices
+5. Assess infrastructure security
+6. Review monitoring and alerting
+7. Validate change management processes

-### Implementation Steps
+### Implementation Guidance

-1. Establish assessment schedule:
-   - Regular security reviews
-   - Automated scanning
-   - Manual testing
-   - Third-party assessments
+1. Define pipeline security standards

-2. Define assessment criteria:
+2. Create assessment procedures and checklists
-   - Security requirements
-   - Compliance standards
-   - Best practices
-   - Risk thresholds
+3. Establish regular assessment schedule

-3. Document findings and remediation:
+4. Document findings and track remediation
-   - Issue tracking
-   - Remediation plans
-   - Verification testing
-   - Metrics collection

-4. Review and improve:
-   - Update security controls
-   - Enhance monitoring
-   - Refine processes
-   - Document lessons learned
+5. Review assessment results with stakeholders
+6. Update standards based on findings
+7. Maintain assessment records
+8. Report on assessment metrics

 ### Best Practices

-- Use automated tools for continuous assessment
+- Use infrastructure as code for pipeline configuration
 - Implement least privilege access
-- Maintain detailed audit logs
-- Regular security training for pipeline teams
+- Enable comprehensive logging
-- Clear documentation of security controls
+- Use automated security testing
-- Incident response procedures for pipeline issues
+- Maintain separate environments
-- Regular testing of security controls
+- Regular credential rotation
-- Change management processes
+- Change management controls
+- Monitoring and alerting

+Regular assessment of pipeline security helps maintain the integrity of the software delivery process and reduces risk of compromise.